JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 In this tutorial, we are going to learn how to make a brain! 🧠 Well, not _exactly_ making a brain.
 Instead, we are going to animate brain activity by simulating a [10-20 EEG Electrode Array](https://en.wikipedia.org/wiki/10%E2%80%9320_system_(EEG)?oldformat=true) using random data.
-This Project Tutorial builds on prior tutorials and serves as a cumulative test of your understanding about `Javis`.

 When you are done with this tutorial, you will have created the following animation: